mediamonks/frontend-coding-standards/README.md

 Avoid negations. _“Don’t ever not avoid negative logic”_.
 Prefer `isShown` over `isHidden` or `isEnabled` over `isDisabled`.
 Do not use names like `notEditable`.

 #### TypeScript Generics
-If the code uses only one generic and the usages of the generic is obvious, then naming that generic `T` is sufficient.
-If a Class or Interface has more generics or when the usage is not obvious, you should use a more descriptive name.
+If the usages of the generic is obvious, then naming that generic `T` is sufficient.
+As long as the usage is clear you can use `U`, `V` etc. for any following generic.

+If the usage is not obvious, you should use a more descriptive name.
 The same naming rules as for classes will apply then.

 ### Casing